TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Requirements
 You need to sign up to the service at [https://cymon.io/user/signup](https://cymon.io/user/signup).
 Once you do, provide your API key as the value to the `key` parameter.

+### EmlParser
+Use the [eml_parser python library](https://github.com/GOVCERT-LU/eml_parser) to parse EML email and extract useful information.

+No configuration is required.
+It can be used out of the box.

 ### FileInfo
 Parse files in several formats such as OLE and OpenXML to detect VBA macros,